uxsolutions/bootstrap-datepicker/README.md

 };
 ```

+Right-to-left languages may also include `rtl: true` to make the calendar display appropriately.

 If your browser (or those of your users) is displaying characters wrong, chances are the browser is loading the javascript file with a non-unicode encoding.
 Simply add `charset="UTF-8"` to your `script` tag:

 ```html